 Stefani Schaper, MSW – Program Manager, Supportive Housing Services

 Stefani has nearly ten years of professional experience providing direct services in the non-profit sector throughout the Greater Washington region.
 Since graduating with her bachelor’s degree in Psychology from James Madison University, Stefani has worked in homeless services, mental health rehabilitation, and domestic violence victim advocacy.
-More recently, Stefani has completed her graduate work at the Catholic University of America, and received a master’s degree in Social Work this month.
+More recently, Stefani has completed her master’s degree in Social Work at the Catholic University of America.
 Directly prior to starting with Bethesda Cares, Stefani worked with an agency providing service coordination and resource navigation to homeless individuals and families in the D.C. area.
 In her role, Stefani worked closely with the District of Columbia’s Continuum of Care, including active collaboration with the DC Coordinated Entry Systems as well as serving as a non-profit member of the Interagency Council on Homelessness Youth Committee, coordinating the committee’s Youth Advisory Board.

 Lawrence Blake – Meal Program Supervisor